charles-e/wa11yg8r.org/Accounts.md

 * To change the vote authority, The default vote authority is the validator identity account.
 Describing the when, why and how of this is beyond the scope of this article.

 * Switch validators!
-Why the vote account would need/want to switch to a different validator is not super clear to the author but just know that it can.
+Why the vote account would need/want to switch to a different validator is not super clear to the author but just know that it can be done.
 And when the vote account moves so does all the stake attached to it.

 And just like with the ID account, lets take a peek at a vote account using the CLI:
 ```